MKlabsVeneto/Hclient_RustVersion/README.md

 changelog: Hclient Rust Version is now under development.
            Hclient Rust Version 1.0.0 APP is out now! but with a sad new: for now cardnumbergen will not be avaible since it goes beyond my      current skills but i will develop it soon.
             Hclient 1.1.0:
-                added 5 more features to btcaddressgen feature lightened and simplyfied the code
+                added 5 more features to the btcaddressgen feature added 1 more feature to the passgen feature lightened and simplyfied the code